Reducing the risk

 It includes needle and syringe programs, opioid substitution therapy, medically supervised injecting spaces, decriminalisation of personal use and drug checking (pill testing) services.3-6

-The origins of harm reduction lie in the HIV epidemic of the 1980s,7,8 when healthcare workers tried to minimise the risk of HIV transmission by providing unused syringes to people who inject drugs.
+The origins of harm reduction lie in the HIV epidemic of the 1980s,7,8 when healthcare workers tried to minimise the risk of HIV transmission by providing unused syringes to people who injected drugs.

 - Single E. Defining harm reduction.
 1995. p.
 287.